Saddle up the chihuahua - BE KIND TO YOUR MIND

 I’ve been saying for a few years now that my life is a long process of being knocked off my high horse and getting back on progressively smaller horses.
 From the high-handed and rather self righteous Clydesdale that I ‘rode’ in my youth, to the sleek, confident, bullet-proof racing horses that I ‘galloped’ on through my young adult years, to the weary footed Shetland pony who happily carried my children and I on her back around in domestic circles, I find myself in recent years on increasingly smaller rides.

 My ever-changing personal circumstances have humbled me no end.
 I find myself a single adult woman in a church full of smiley happy marriages, I run my household alone in a society that is set-up for teamwork and togetherness.
-Rather than taking forward steps financially and personally I have had to take many steps backwards, discovering a fragility and vulnerability within myself that I never dreamed existed as I have to lean in on God more than ever before.
+Rather than taking forward steps financially and personally I have had to take many steps backwards, discovering a fragility and vulnerability within myself that I never dreamed existed.

-In an age of rampant consumerism and in a church that so often promises a life of health, wealth and happiness in exchange for serving God, its expected that we should be moving upwards, forwards, riding higher horses, not lower ones, as our lives go on.
-We’ve all heard the sermons, ‘We are the head and not the tail’, ‘We are more than conquerors’ and as modern-day westerners we like to interpret those blessings as success and socio-economic status.
+In an age of rampant consumerism and in a church that so often promises a life of health, wealth and happiness, its expected that we should be moving upwards, forwards, riding higher horses, not lower ones, as our lives go on.

 Successful relationships, outward beauty, lovely homes and tip-top health – these are the things by which we measure our lives.

 The trouble is, all we have to do is live long enough to realise it’s possible to do all the ‘right’ things and yet end up with the ‘wrong’ results.
-When things don’t go according to plan, like the friends of Job we are tempted to jump to our own conclusions.
+When things don’t go according to plan, we are tempted to jump to our own conclusions.

 According to many voices, if our health fails, we lack the faith for healing.
 If our hearts are broken, we should have prayed harder for a partner that would not let us down.
 If our financial position is threatened, we should have given more in the offering or donated more to the poor.
 If we pray for something and didn’t get it, somehow we got the wording wrong, prayed too quietly, too loudly, too little, too much…we tried our best, but still got it wrong.